paramothers/docs/JavaScriptAndWebTechnologies/nodejs/nodestudy.md

 **Buffers**, - Add supports to deal Binary data in Node JS.
 **Streams**, used as event interface to pass data around

-JavaScript's  First Class Funtion and Closure are good candidate for Node js
+### JavaScript's Construct  are good candidate for Node js

+1. First Class Funtion

+2. Closure

+3. Object Literal
+4. Execute immediate function, it create new variable scope
+5.

 `The Node.js platform allows developers to easily separate code.
 So there are many modules are there. most of time, as a developer has to orchestrate appropriate module for complete a project`